 Device configurations are modified frequently to accomodate a businesses' growing network infrastructural needs.
 These changes are performed manually, which makes them prone to errors that often lead to network issues.
 Network issues can then cause disasters ranging anywhere from performance degradation to full-blown network outage.

-To prevent network disasters, network admins need an easy way to spot changes made to configurations.
+To prevent network disasters, network admins need an easy way to compare configuration files and spot changes made to configurations.
 However, looking into individual configuration strings and troubleshooting them can be a time-consuming activity.
-Diff View simplifies this process by providing a side-by-side comparison of code, allowing admins quickly spot changes.
+Diff View simplifies this process, which allows you to compare config files with side-by-side comparison of code, allowing admins quickly spot changes.

 Network Configuration Manager versions and stores configurations after each manual, scheduled, and automated backup.
 These versioned backup files come together to form a configuration history.
-Network admins can choose and compare a current configuration version with a previous version to spot configuration changes.
+Network admins can choose and compare configuration, that is, a current configuration version with a previous version to spot configuration changes.

 What's more, Diff View isn't limited to comparing configurations for devices of the same model or vendor.
 Diff View can be used in a multi-vendor environment to compare configurations of devices from two different vendors.
 For example, an admin can compare any version of the running configuration of a Cisco router with any version of the startup configuration of a Juniper router.